azizHakim/azizHakim.github.io/_pages/about.md

   - /about.html
 ---

-This is Aziz an ML engineer with an interest in DevOps and System Design.
-I’m currently working as a Graduate Assistnt at GVSU

-## Few Things about me
+With over two years of experience in machine learning engineering, I have a solid background in data preprocessing, model training, inference, and deployment.
+I am particularly interested in building backend systems that can scale and handle large amounts of data.

+Currently pursuing my master's in Applied Computer Science at Grand Valley State University, I am also serving as a graduate assistant and solving a real-life problem by automating software test generation using NLP.
+I am always seeking new opportunities to apply my skills and contribute to the exciting field of AI.

+## Who I am

-1. Interested in Sorftware Engineering, Backend Engineering, Distributed Systems, ML System Design.
+ - Interested in Sorftware Engineering, Backend Engineering, Distributed Systems, ML System Design.

-2. Up for Fishing, Vollyball, Football, a cup of Coffee.
+ - Up for Fishing, Vollyball, Football, a cup of Coffee.

-3. Currently reading Winter of The World by Ken Follet.
+ - Currently reading Winter of The World by Ken Follet.

 ## Tech Stack